dimagi/commcare-hq/custom/penn_state/README.rst

         # Index of available reports for a given user (and unique URLs)
     * Display Individual's username in report?
     * Display some results in email?
+    * save dates off in a once off doc referred to by ID

 week_end_date = datetime.date(2013, 9, 28)